Eight Unexpected Natural Wonders to Visit Around Victoria

 PINK LAKES, MURRAY-SUNSET NATIONAL PARK

 As far as bodies of water go, these ones are what you'd call true show-stoppers.
 Up in the wilds of northwestern Victoria, the Murray-Sunset National Park is best known for its four eye-catching Pink Lakes, which feature solid salt beds and a vibrant blush tinge thanks to the red algae growing in their waters.
-With the lakes shifting in colour throughout the day, the vast, flat territory makes for some pretty magical photo ops, especially during sunset and dusk.
+With the lakes shifting in colour throughout the day, the vast, flat territory makes for some pretty magical photo ops, especially during sunset and at dusk.
 You can soak up the untouched surrounds while trekking one of the area's many walking trails and even spend a night onsite at the campgrounds, taking advantage of the open starry skies and lake views.

 THE ORGAN PIPES, KEILOR NORTH

-It's not too hard to see where this unique rock formation gets its name from, featuring a row of towering cylindrical columns that look like they could just about start pumping out tunes.
+It's not too hard to see where this unique rock formation gets its name from, with its row of towering cylindrical columns that look like they could just about start pumping out tunes.
 Gracing the side of a big basalt cliff, the distinctive design was naturally created back in ancient times by cooling lava, now working as a constant reminder that this region is on the edge of one of the world's largest ancient volcanic lava flows.
 You'll find the geological gem located within the Organ Pipes National Park, just 30 minutes out of the CBD.
 While you're there, be sure to catch some of the park's other quirky resident rock formations, including the mosaic-like Tessellated Pavement and another that looks like the spokes of a giant wheel.